testcontainers/testcontainers-go/docs/modules/etcd.md

 Returns the client endpoint for the etcd container and an error, if any.
 In the case of a cluster, it returns the client endpoint for the first node.

-#### MustClientEndpoint

-- Not available until the next release of testcontainers-go <a href="https://github.com/testcontainers/testcontainers-go"><span class="tc-version">:material-tag: main</span></a>

-Returns the client endpoint for the etcd container.
-In the case of a cluster, it returns the client endpoint for the first node.
-This method panics if an error occurs.

-#### MustClientEndpoints

-- Not available until the next release of testcontainers-go <a href="https://github.com/testcontainers/testcontainers-go"><span class="tc-version">:material-tag: main</span></a>

-Returns the client endpoints for all the nodes in the etcd cluster.
-In the case of single node, it returns the client endpoint for the first node.
-This method panics if an error occurs.

 #### PeerEndpoint

 - Not available until the next release of testcontainers-go <a href="https://github.com/testcontainers/testcontainers-go"><span class="tc-version">:material-tag: main</span></a>

 Returns the peer endpoint for the etcd container and an error, if any.
 In the case of a cluster, it returns the peer endpoint for the first node.

-#### MustPeerEndpoint

-- Not available until the next release of testcontainers-go <a href="https://github.com/testcontainers/testcontainers-go"><span class="tc-version">:material-tag: main</span></a>

-Returns the peer endpoint for the etcd container.
-In the case of a cluster, it returns the peer endpoint for the first node.
-This method panics if an error occurs.

-#### MustPeerEndpoints

-- Not available until the next release of testcontainers-go <a href="https://github.com/testcontainers/testcontainers-go"><span class="tc-version">:material-tag: main</span></a>

-Returns the peer endpoints for all the nodes in the etcd cluster.
-In the case of single node, it returns the peer endpoint for the first node.
-This method panics if an error occurs.